-As a junior gold mining company, the Corporation is focused on building long-term value for shareholders by maximizing the potential of its Point Rousse Project, the development of its Goldboro Gold Project, and successful exploration at the Tilt Cove Gold Project.
+As a junior gold mining company, the Corporation is focused on building long-term value for shareholders by the development of its Goldboro Gold Project, maximizing the potential of its Point Rousse Project, and successful exploration at the Tilt Cove Gold Project.
 Compensation is paid to its executive officers for furthering these objectives.